-Whitbourne as a parish still remains somewhat dispersed, comprising in addition to the two main centres of housing the smaller groupings of Tedney, Rosemore, Poswick and Gaines.
+Whitbourne as a parish still remains somewhat dispersed, comprising in addition to the two main centres of housing (detailed in Section D of this Introduction), the smaller groupings of Tedney, Rosemore, Poswick and Gaines.
 It also has two areas of common land, Badley Wood Common and Bringsty Common.
 In spite of this diversity Whitbourne is a thriving community with a church, village hall, two public houses and a shop.